Moampane/robot_localization/README.md

 5. Resampling the particles

 #### Initializing the particle cloud (`initialize_particle_cloud()`)
 Before running the particle filter, an initial set of particles must be created.
-In this project, a 2D gaussian distrubution with $\mu = (0,0)$ and $\sigma = (0.05, 0.05)$.
-A plot of the distribution is shown below.
+In this project, a 2D gaussian distrubution with $\mu = (0,0)$ and $\sigma = (0.05, 0.05)$ is used to initialize a particle cloud of 300 particles.
+The plot of the distribution is shown below.

 ![Particle cloud plot](img/particle_cloud.png)
 Fig 1.
 Visualization of the probability distribution used for initializing the particle cloud

+(x,y) coordinates of 300 initial particles are selected using this probability distribution.
+The particles' angles are randomly selected from a range of $0$ to $2\pi$ radians.

 #### Update particles with robot's odomoetry (`update_particles_with_odom()`)
 LOREM IPSUM